Glad you're here.

 But it turns out that writing can be difficult.
 It's an art, a skill, a leap of faith, a way out, a flawless mirror.
 It requires persistence, faith, discipline, focus, and courage.
 And when some, or all, of those things are not present, it requires community.
 Or at least a sounding board.

 One of the best places to find community is in workshops.
-And I'm the sounding board.
+And your peers and I are the sounding board.

 "Pamela is your person.
 She and I have worked together remotely for seven years.
 Without her, honestly, I am not sure where I would be today, personally and professionally.
 She is the side of my brain that I don't have.
 Over the seven years she has taught me so much about writing.
 Highly recommend Pamela as a consultant and teacher!"